xaitax/SploitScan/README.md

 This system assists users in making informed decisions on which vulnerabilities to patch first, considering both their potential impact and the likelihood of exploitation.
 Thresholds can be changed to your business needs.

 ## 📆 Changelog

+### [18.
+May 2024] - Version 0.8
+- **HTML Export Functionality**: Introduced the ability to export vulnerability data to HTML reports.
+- **Packet Storm Integration**: Added support for fetching exploit data from Packet Storm.
+- **Enhanced Display Functions**: Added CVE_GITHUB_URL as CVE source, and functions to output the most updated CVE source.
+- **Code Refactoring**: Refactored code to improve maintainability and readability due to the growing code base.

 ### [11.
 May 2024] - Version 0.7
 - **Nuclei Template Integration**: Added support for discovery of Nuclei templates, enhancing vulnerability data sources.